Home | Browse Topics | Criminal & traffic law | Driving and traffic law | Repeated or serious drink/drug driving: Heavier penalties

 What if I can’t get an alcohol interlock licence or I can’t drive during the licence period?

 An alcohol interlock licence will not always be appropriate.
 For example, you might not have a vehicle that the interlock device can be attached to, or you might lose your car during the licence period.
 In these cases, the court will look at other sentences that can be given instead.
-If you are worried you can’t comply an alcohol interlock licence, you should tell your lawyer and the court.
+If you are worried you can’t comply with an alcohol interlock licence, you should tell your lawyer and the court.

 Zero alcohol licences